KFGisIT/gsa-bpa-drupal/README.md

 To install, follow the same directions as Drupal core: https://www.drupal.org/documentation/install

-See the main DKAN repository for further instructions, support, and community: http://github.com/nucivic/dkan
+See the main DKAN repository for further instructions, support, and community: http://github.com/kfgisit/gsa-bpa-drupal

 # DKAN on Pantheon

-This is a fork based on [Pantheon DROPs](https://github.com/pantheon-systems/drops-7)
+This is a fork based on [Pantheon DROPs](https://github.com/pantheon-systems/drops-7) and the "stock" DKAN installation, but with mods to support KFG customers.

 ## How to update Drupal Drop from Pantheon Git Repository